jupyter-server/gateway_provisioners/docs/source/users/connecting-to-a-gateway.md

 ### Docker image

-All GatewayClient options have corresponding environment variable support, so if you have Jupyter Lab or Notebook installation is already in a docker image, a corresponding docker invocation would look something like this:
+All GatewayClient options have corresponding environment variable support, so if your Jupyter Lab or Notebook installation is already in a docker image, a corresponding docker invocation would look something like this: